facebook

 Signs of Retinal Detachment

-• Flashes of Light: Sudden flashes of light in the peripheral vision can indicate that the retina is being stimulated due to the movement of the vitreous gel.
+• Flashes of Light - You may see flashes of light (suddenly appearing) at the edges of your field of vision.
+This is indicative that the retina is being stimulated (due to the pulling of the vitreous gel from vitreous separation).

-• Dark Shadows or Curtains: A shadow or curtain-like effect that appears in your field of vision can indicate that the retina is detaching.
+• Dark Shadows or Curtains - A shadow or curtain-like appearance in your field of vision may occur if the retina is detaching.

 Symptoms of Detached Retina